pgomez-a/netwhat/README.md

 Guru: <a href="https://www.guru99.com/difference-ipv4-vs-ipv6.html">IPv4 vs IPv6: What's the Difference?</a><br>
 Teltonika: <a href="https://wiki.teltonika-networks.com/view/What_is_a_Netmask%3F">What is a Netmask?</a><br>
 Ionos: <a href="https://www.ionos.com/digitalguide/server/know-how/broadcast-address/">What is a broadcast address and how does it work?</a><br>
+Keenetic: <a href="https://help.keenetic.com/hc/en-us/articles/213965789-What-is-the-difference-between-a-public-and-private-IP-address-">What is the difference between a public and a private IP address?</a><br>